pablohirafuji/elm-markdown/README.md

         Example of block code

     ```optionalLang
-    Example of block code
+    Example of block code with defined language
     ```

-If the language in the fenced code block is defined, it will be added a `class="language-optionalLang"` to the output code element.
+If the language in the fenced code block is defined, it will be added a `class="language-optionalLang"` to the code element.

 ### Link